FayZ676/study-stream-python/README.md

 ## Future Updates
 - [ ] Add support for other scrapers.
 ChromeWebdriver is finicky.
 I recall using `requests` once to do the same thing much simpler.
 - [ ] Add support for other models.
 GPT-3.5 LLM is expensive.
 - [ ] Convert into a REST API (FastAPI is easy).
-Sucks to have to run the script every time you want to query.
+Sucks to have to run the script every time you want to query a new lecture.